 Getting To Mission San Juan Capistrano

-The San Juan Capistrano train station is just a few blocks away from the mission and Amtrak Pacific Coastliner has 8 daily stops.
-This makes it possible to take this day trip by train from just about anywhere in Southern California.
+San Juan Capistrano’s train station is only a few blocks from the mission.
+The Amtrak Pacific Coastliner makes 8 daily stops at the station.
+This makes it possible to take this trip by train from just about anywhere in Southern California.